 The Fund consists of two portions managed by different subadvisers acting independently with respect to the assets of the Fund they manage.
 Nationwide Fund Advisors ("NFA") is the Fund's investment adviser and, subject to the approval of the Board of Trustees of Nationwide Variable Insurance Trust (the "Trust"), selects the Fund's subadvisers and monitors their performance on an ongoing basis.
 NFA also determines the amount of Fund assets to allocate to each subadviser.
-NFA has chosen the Fund's current subadvisers because they approach investing in small-cap stocks in a different manner from each other.
-For example, one subadviser looks for companies it believes have high growth potential based on fundamental analysis, while the other subadviser invests in small-cap value stocks using a multidimensional investment process that combines finance and behavioral theory and quantitative and statistical methods.
+NFA has chosen the Fund's current subadvisers because they approach investing in small-cap securities in a different manner from each other.
+For example, as of the date of this Prospectus, one subadviser invests in small-cap value stocks using a multidimensional investment process that combines finance and behavioral theory and quantitative and statistical methods, while the other subadviser uses an actively managed bottom-up stock selection process for choosing securities across the small-cap equity market universe.
 In allocating assets between the subadvisers, NFA seeks to increase diversification among securities and investment styles in order to potentially increase the possibility for investment return and reduce risk and volatility.
-The Fund may enter into repurchase agreements to generate additional income.